About The Show

 When Ray Benson talks about his involvement in the program, he can’t help but reference another iconic music television series.
 “I tried to get Austin City Limits to do this type of show for years, something that’s all about Texas,” says Benson.
 “The talent here is unlike anywhere else and we’ve got a lot of it, even if Nashville hasn’t figured that out yet.”

-The Texas Music Scene (TMS), which is now entering its second full year on the air, is a top rated show in its time period and is now seen by as many as 250,000 viewers each weekend in every city and town across Texas as well as on channels in Oklahoma, New Mexico and Colorado.
+The Texas Music Scene (TMS), which is now entering its sixth full year on the air, is a top rated show in its time period and is now seen by as many as 250,000 viewers each weekend in every city and town across Texas as well as on channels in Oklahoma, New Mexico and Colorado.
 TMS celebrates the unique music created in the Lone Star State with a focus on country, americana, folk and blues artists.